Most adults probably are familiar with the song “My Way” that Frank Sinatra made famous. The lyrics are as follows:

 To declare one’s heartfelt conviction that Jesus is Lord is to affirm He is God and His authority is absolute and unlimited over every aspect of one’s life. . . .
 He doesn’t become a person’s Savior and then at some later time become Lord.
 There is no salvation apart from one’s recognizing Jesus as Lord.

-Other biblical passages, including Mark 8:34 and Luke 9:23, indicate that Christ addressed similar remarks to not just His closest disciples (i.e., the Twelve Apostles), but to anyone who wanted to be a true follower of what He was teaching.
-Therefore, every person who genuinely professes to trust in Jesus Christ for eternal life should be willing to obey His teachings, which implies acknowledging His lordship.
+Other biblical passages, including Mark 8:34 and Luke 9:23, indicate that Jesus Christ addressed similar remarks to not just His inner circle of Twelve Disciples (or Apostles), but to anyone who wanted to be a true follower of what He was teaching.
+Therefore, every person who genuinely professes to trust in Jesus for eternal life should be willing to obey His teachings, which implies acknowledging His lordship.

 The following are excerpts from books by Billy Grahamin regard to commitment and obedience, which are essential in allowing Christ to be Lord: